Caodaism: God

 Together, they represent not only the unification of the three main religions but also the humility of God who presents himself as the lowest rank of Divinity.

+According to Caodaism, God permeates all things in the Universe, both living and inanimate, reminiscent of Panentheism.
+It is believed that part of God's spirit is within all people and creatures.

+God has many different names depending on each person's worldview.

+Caodaism posits that all religions are derived from the same source; it is a pluralist theology.
+The unique name for the Caodaist deity is intended to capture the development of God's revelation throughout evolutionary history: Cao Đài Tiên Ông Đại Bồ Tá Ma Ha Tát, Chaos, Taoism, Ông Trời, Thượng Đế, Đấng Sáng Tạo, Allah, Tathāgata, Atenism, Brahma, Yahweh, Great Spirit, Waheguru, etc.

 Cosmology

 Caodaists adopt the traditional Chinese idea of âm (yin) and dương (yang) duality constituting the harmonious balance of the universe.
-Before the creation of the universe there was the "dao", the infinite, nameless, formless, unchanging, eternal source.
+Before the creation of the universe there was the "Đạo", the infinite, nameless, formless, unchanging, eternal source.
 The negative and positive principles of the universe are the components of the eternal nature.